deepmodeling/tbplas/doc/source/tutorial/sample/bands.rst

 Bands and DOS
 =============

-In this tutorial we show how to calculate the band structure and density of states of a sample via exact diagonalization.
+In this tutorial, we show how to calculate the band structure and density of states of a sample via exact diagonalization.
 The :class:`.Sample` class shares the same APIs for obtaining these properties as :class:`.PrimitiveCell` class, so the procedure in :ref:`prim_bands` is directly applicable.
 The scripts can be found at ``examples/sample/band_dos``.